Jeric Teng: Personal life

 Teng was born on March 18, 1991, to Alvin and Susan Teng.
 He is the second oldest among four siblings.
 He has two sisters, Alyssa and Almira and a younger brother, Jeron.
 His father, Alvin Teng, is a former player with the Philippine Basketball Association who won multiple titles as a member of the San Miguel Beermen.
-His younger brother, Jeron, is also a professional basketball player for the Converge FiberXers.
+His younger brother, Jeron, is also a professional basketball player for the San Miguel Beermen.
 Both Jeric and Jeron played for the Xavier Golden Stallions.